odoo/documentation/discuss/team_communication.rst

 ========================================

-The topbar search provides access to the same comprehensive search function present in the rest of Odoo.
+The topbar search provides access to the same comprehensive search function present in the rest of Twenty20.
 You can apply multiple **filter criteria** and **save filters** for later use.
 The search function accepts wildcards by using the underscore character "\ **\_**\ " to represent a **single character wildcard.**